SQL Server ORDER BY

 SQL Server ORDER BY - sort by one column in descending order

-In this example, because we specified the DESC explicitly, the ORDER BY clause sorted the result set by values in the first_name column in descending order.
+In this example, we explicitly use the DESC option, so the ORDER BY clause sorts the rows by values in the first_name column in descending order.

 3) Sort a result set by multiple columns